 - Both engage in “baby talk”.

 There are five main attachment styles in relationships.
-These include, Secure, Anxious-Ambivalent, Dismissive-Avoidant, Fearful-Avoidant, Dependent, and Codependent.
+These include, Secure, Anxious-Ambivalent, Dismissive-Avoidant, Fearful-Avoidant and Disorganized .

 To find your attachment styles, visit Dr. Diane Poole Heller’s Attachment Styles Test or Psychology Today's relationship attachment style test